Contents:

 Applying for a STEM degree apprenticeship is much like applying for a job.
 You will typically need to submit a CV and cover letter and may be invited to an interview.
 Check out our article about applying to STEM career opportunities for a CV template and support with this process.

 The application process is competitive and it’s unlikely you will be accepted into the first programme you apply for.
 To improve your chances, apply to multiple apprenticeships.
 It is also wise to apply to universities alongside apprenticeships, providing you with a backup plan and keeping your options open.
-While it is easy to decline a university offer later, securing one after missing the deadlines is often much more difficult.
+While it is easy to decline a university offer later, securing one after missing the deadline is often much more difficult.

 Graduate outcomes degree apprenticeships